sunlightlabs/branding-bar/README.md

     </div>
     ```

-2. Include/replace the contents of the branding bar as needed.
+2. Include or replace the contents of the branding bar as needed.
 Include social media icons, branding bar toggle, and Sunlight logo.

     ```
     <div class="branding-bar_container">